dcgc/dcgc.io/_posts/2021-10-19-procession-internship.md

 >	Work in an IT environment with Agile methodologies.

-Every company uses “Fake Agile”, [get used to it](https://media.defense.gov/2018/Oct/09/2002049591/-1/-1/0/DIB_DETECTING_AGILE_BS_2018.10.05.PDF).
+Every company uses “Fake Agile”, [get used to it](https://media.defense.gov/2018/Oct/09/2002049591/-1/-1/0/DIB_DETECTING_AGILE_BS_2018.10.05.PDF)

 ### Profile and Skills

+>
 > Our organization is looking at the following profile:

 What you need to “be” in terms of “hard-skills” and work-personality.

 >	Relevant third level qualification or currently undertaking qualification.

-What is an UK-based qualification system doing on a job ad for a position to be taken in a country outside of UK, *funny innit*...
+What is an UK-based qualification system doing on a job ad for a position to be taken in a country outside of UK, funny innit.

+>
 > Excellent analytical skills with strong attention to detail.

 You can read and understand text, diagrams, code, etc.